seabotek/seabot-orin-layer/project/yocto-layers/meta-seabot-orin/README.md

-# meta layer for seabot ORIN
+# meta layer for seabot Robots